imsanghaar/hackathon_piaic/docs/ros-2-fundamentals/ros-2-overview.md

 title: The Robotic Nervous System (ROS 2) Overview
 ---

+This module introduces ROS 2 (Robot Operating System 2), the essential middleware for modern robotics.
+It covers core concepts like nodes, topics, services, and actions, and delves into how ROS 2 facilitates seamless communication and control for complex Physical AI and humanoid robot systems.

 # The Robotic Nervous System (ROS 2) Overview

-The Robot Operating System (ROS) has become the de facto standard middleware for roboticists, providing a flexible framework for writing robot software.
-ROS 2, the successor, brings significant improvements in real-time capabilities, security, and multi-robot support, making it ideal for complex Physical AI and Humanoid Robotics applications.
-This module introduces the core components of ROS 2 and how they facilitate sophisticated robot control.
+ROS 2 (Robot Operating System 2) serves as the 'nervous system' for modern robots, providing a flexible framework of tools, libraries, and conventions for developing complex robotic applications.
+It enables seamless communication and coordination between diverse hardware and software components, from sensors and actuators to AI algorithms, crucial for building sophisticated Physical AI systems and humanoid robots.

 ## Focus: Middleware for Robot Control